Free & Affordable Points of Interest & Things to Do in the Florida Keys

 John Pennekamp Coral Reef State Park: The visitors center features a 30,000-gallon saltwater aquarium and other natural history exhibits interpreting the park's unique marine environment.
 There's also a theater where visitors may watch nature videos.
 Snorkeling and glass bottom boat excursions are also available.
 Admission is $2.50 to $8.50, depending on the number of people in your vehicle.
 It's one of the more popular Florida Keys points of interest.

-Florida Keys Wild Bird Center: Learn about the native and migratory bird populations of the Keys and Everglades, and see firsthand the rehabilitative efforts of the animal care for injured, sick, rescued or orphaned birds.
+Florida Keys Wild Bird Rehabilitation Center: Learn about the native and migratory bird populations of the Keys and Everglades, and see firsthand the rehabilitative efforts of the animal care for injured, sick, rescued or orphaned birds.
 There's no admission fee, but donations are encouraged.

 Rain Barrel Artisans' Village: Stroll through the tropical gardens and see the best in contemporary art and American crafts.
 Discover that one-of-a-kind creation that makes shopping a fun experience.
 Watch the artists create your masterpiece.
 Take a photo with Betsy the Lobster, the world's largest biologically correct replica of a lobster.
 Admission is free, but B.Y.O. spending money.